DiegoLCFelipe/security-data-para/README.md

 3. Presentation of security indicators on a dashboard

 ## Running PSD Locally
 Runnins PSD Locally in your enviroment is very easy.
 Be sure you have Git and Python 3.0 installed.
+PSD get data from web page and filter data and saves in a .csv format that will be used in power BI.

 1. Clone the soure code